Florida Chapter of Foundation for a Drug-Free World Hears Students Complain of Marijuana Smoke at one Florida School

 The young people volunteered their feelings regarding how such blatant use of pot made them uncomfortable – they specifically expressed that they didn’t like it – but also spoke in hopes of a solution.

-“The push to ‘normalize’ marijuana has changed the perspective on marijuana’s dangers,” explained Julieta Santagostino, Florida President of FDFW.
+“With a lot of push to ‘normalize’ marijuana, this has changed the perspective on marijuana’s dangers,” explained Julieta Santagostino, Florida President of FDFW.
 “The message has become one-sided.
 That’s why drug education is so important.
 Kids need to learn and understand the effects of the drug on their body and mind – it’s not harmless.”

 Recently a mother lost her 17 year old son to marijuana use and is speaking out about the drug’s dangers.
 Her son died from cannabinoid hyperemesis syndrome (CHS).
 CHS comes as a result of chronic and prolonged usage of cannabis.
 Symptoms of CHS include extreme vomiting, nausea, stomach pain and death in rare cases. i